Wolf-0ne/image_ranking/ReadMe.md

 - Darktable Seeding: Sets default star ratings in darktable .xmp files
 - Parallel Processing: Hashes, Blur, and Set Ratings are done in parralel, Grouping has to be serial though

+## ToDo

+- Add option for second pass with Feature Detection to focus on images not in groups
+- Add metadata checks ( for lens changes or to catch image overlap in sequences between my two cameras )
+  - Metadata checks are just fairly simple shortcuts to avoid processing (model, lens, date).
+- Add Group Tagging
+- Add Object Detection ( dog, person, flower, rock?, landscape, etc ) to improve group tagging

 ## Steps